 Faculty teaching online courses are responsible for the same course administrative functions as those teaching in a traditional classroom, including choosing books and curriculum, verifying course rosters, adding and dropping students, and entering grades at the prescribed times.
-In addition, online faculty are responsible for creating and loading syllabi, assignments, and calendars to the course website, assuring that all features of the site are up-to-date and currently working, and facilitating interaction among their students.
+For online courses, it is particularly important communicate to students that they must log in to the course and participate on a regular (generally, weekly) basis, and to drop students who do not participate.
+In addition, online faculty are responsible for assuring that all features of the site are up-to-date and currently working and for facilitating interaction among their students.